cinjon/cinjon.github.io/about.md

 Cinjon lives in NYC, SF, and Boston.
 He works with computers and people.

-He is primarily interested in language - reading, writing, learning, and teaching computers to do the same.
+He is interested in language - reading, writing, learning, and teaching computers to do the same.

 Some non-fiction and fiction book recommendations: